Registration, Enrollment and Full-Time Status

 Students enrolled in UN5951 do not have access to advisor's time or campus facilities but do have e-mail and library privileges.

-While UN5953 may be used for the one-credit final semester enrollment requirement, students who will be working with their advisors must enroll in one credit of research instead so the advisor gets credit for the course.
-Students enrolling in UN5953 or in research who do not need to use computing resources or laboratory facilities in this final semester should ask their department or school to inform the Registrar's Office to code them as off-campus and thereby they will not be charged fees.
-Students enrolled in UN5953 have e-mail and library privileges.
+Students who will be working with their advisors must enroll in one credit of research instead on UN5953, so the advisor gets credit for the course.
+Students enrolled in UN5953 maintain access to campus facilities, e-mail, and the library.
 Late enrollment after the billing date carries the standard late fee; no waivers granted.

 UN5951: Graduate Continuous Enrollment—Special Circumstances